-Painter and multimedia artist based in the UK.
-My work draws on all things popular culture as I rip back the surface of the advertised and offer an alternate, often disarming and ironic view of life's underbelly.
-In this way I'm drilling holes into the accepted notion of Hero/Heroine and pop idolatry.
-I work hard to build empathy into my work, that which connects the viewer to my subject with a secret wink of an eye.
+Printer, painter and multimedia artist based in the UK.
+My work draws on all things popular culture as I pull back the surface of the advertised and offer an alternate, often disarming and ironic view of life's underbelly.
+In this way I'm drilling holes into our daily 'information feed', letting a little light shine through.
+I work hard to build empathy into my work, connecting the viewer to my subject with a secret wink of an eye.

-The character of my painting is free flowing, buoyant yet subversive, somewhere between abstract and pasquinade, presenting a sometimes confusing narrative based on tacit culture and entertainment.
+The character of my work is free flowing, buoyant yet subversive, somewhere between abstract and pasquinade, presenting a sometimes conflicting narrative based on tacit culture and entertainment.
 I look to challenge any complacency viewers may have towards accepting life's norm.

 I have been exhibited in London, Manchester and Newcastle art galleries such as Vane, Atlas, Gallagher and Turner, Castle Manchester and Helium London.